epfl-ada/ada-2020-project-milestone-p3-p3_tfpandas/README.md

 ### 4. Proposed dataset
   We decide to use the dataset given by the paper.
 There are two main reasons we do this:
-  + The first reason is to reduce not neccessary work.
+  + The first reason is to reduce unnecessary work.
 It is hard to find enough dataset for such a old game.
 It also take too much time to process the data.
 For example, we might spend an extra time in learning Standford politeness test.
   + Another reason is that we can compare our result with the original paper directly.
 If we use different dataset, we might have high probability have different result due to different preprocessing and different data.
 It is more convinced to say our model is better if our method increase the accuracy.